tprovoost/pg-vs-sqlboiler/README.md

 ## Installation

 Everything should already be in the `go.mod` file.
 Inc ase of missing imports, go to the main folder of the project and run the command `go get -u -t` in a terminal.

+## Running the program

+Run the program using `go run main.go`.
+You can also use the `go build .` and then run the executable `pg-vs-sqlboiler`.